patlai/ML-tumor-deconvolution/README.md

 # Tumor deconvolution with machine learning

-McGill ECSE design project 1 and 2: ECSE 456, ECSE 457
+### McGill ECSE design project 1 and 2: ECSE 456, ECSE 457
+This project's goal is to analyze the bulk gene expression profile of tumor data using machine learning algorithms.

 ## Getting Started